 Definition of Special Health Care Needs

-This definition was developed by the Council on Clinical Affairs and adopted in 2004.
-This document is an update of the previous version, revised in 2012.
+This definition was developed by the Council on Clinical Affairs, adopted in 2004, and last revised in 2016.